Fair Pay for California Child Care Providers

 Child Care Development Fund State Plan

-How California tells the federal government it will use CCDF money for state-administered child care, including how and how much it will pay child care providers.
+How California tells the Federal Government it will use CCDF money for state-administered child care, including how and how much it will pay child care providers.
+The State Plan also explains how and whether the state is meeting CCDF requirements.

 Interested in this issue?
 Click here to sign up for email updates.
-We will contact you with the latest action items to support fair pay for child care providers in California.
+We will contact you with the latest information on the fair pay campaign for child care providers in California.